scrabbletank/farhome-rules/spacehome/rulesdoc.md

 | Dim Light        |      -1       | Limited Night Vision |
 | Darkness        |      -3       | Night Vision |

+### Piloting
+There are a multitude of vehicle, ships, and mech suits your character can pilot.
+Piloting these takes skill, practice, and nerves of steel.
+When getting into a vehicle for the the first time you make a Piloting roll against a difficulty set by the GM.
+Regardless of the roll you can begin piloting the vehicle as normal but failures and critical failures give stress.

+#### Stress
+Piloting and pulling off maneuvers is stressful and is something only the most skilled pilots can pull off normally.
+When making your initial piloting roll you gain 1 stress for every 2 failures in your roll.
+In addition you gain 1 stress for every critical failure in your roll even if you succeed.
+While you have stress any roll you make with your vehicle is impacted.
+When making a vehicle roll, roll a bad die for every point of stress: every Disaster rolled with your stress dice reduces the successes of your vehicle roll by 1.

+#### Special Maneuvers
+Most vehicles come with one or more special maneuvers.
+These are abilities that normally only skilled pilots can pull off.
+Special Maneuvers will list a Piloting skill and amount of stress added; characters that are below the Piloting skill add stress when using the maneuver.

+#### Removing Stress
+While piloting a vehicle you have access to a new action: Calm Nerves.

+##### Calm Nerves (2 AP)
+Take a moment to calm yourself and regain control of the vehicle.
+Make a Piloting roll against a difficulty set by the GM.
+Remove 1 stress for every 2 successes in your roll, removing an additional stress for every critical success.

 ## Gear
 A good chunk of character progression comes from the gear they use.
 Normally a character can wear a single piece of armor and use a single Caster.
 Outside of those items characters can equip gear up to their loadout limit.
 By default this limit is 6, and some pieces of gear cost more or less loadout points.
 This doesn't mean you cant use things that aren't in your loadout, it's just your loadout is what is immediately available to you.
 You can take out something from your pack that isn't in your loadout by spending a full round digging it out of your pack.
 This item cannot be stored on your person and you must spend a full round putting it away.